alicewu1/mysql-cloudmanaged/README.md

 - create realistic patient dummy data usinf **faker** python package
 <br>

 ### **Note:** Initially, I manually created dummy patient data to insert into the tables in my db/ However, I have since revised the python scripts to utilize the ***faker*** package to auto-generate realistic dummy patient data into my tables.
-I have included screenshots of my old dummy data versus my new dummy data in my ***images*** folder.
+I have included screenshots of my old dummy data versus my new dummy data in my ***old images*** folder.

 <br>